 Guidelines for Protecting Windows Systems

 - Log onto Microsoft Windows update website and check whether all security patches have been applied.
-NEEScomm IT recommends having Windows XP with Service Pack 2 or later versions of Windows (XP, 7).
+NEEScomm IT recommends having Windows 7.

-- Setup automatic updates for Windows (Windows 7 have this feature enabled by default, also Windows XP SP2 or later).
+- Setup automatic updates for Windows (Windows 7 has this feature enabled by default).

 - To protect against malware (virus, worm, bots, etc.), install Microsoft Security Essentials (MSE) software (or any other malware detection software of your preference).
 MSE is available (free of charge) here.

-- Install and configure a firewall application (Windows 7, XP come with built-in firewall); do NOT turn off the firewall unless you fully understand the security implications; never permanently turn off the firewall application.
+- Install and configure a firewall application (Windows 7 comes with built-in firewall); do NOT turn off the firewall unless you fully understand the security implications; never permanently turn off the firewall application.

 - Check all opening ports on your Windows system.
 If unsure about this process, please contact NEEScomm IT to schedule an automated penetration test.